tropxy/raw_sockets/README.md

-# rust_slac
+# Raw Sockets in Rust

-Rust Implementation of the SLAC Protocol
+A crude example of how to setup a listener and write socket to handle Layer 2 frames in rust